Towns & Activities › Aviemore

 Shopping, Eating and Drinking

 The village of Aviemore offers fine shopping facilities for the outdoor enthusiast together with a range of local retailers offering gifts and crafts in addition to essential services.
 The village is also well served by a variety of restaurants, pubs, bistros and cafes serving a la carte, table d'hote to light snacks, including Scottish, Italian, Chinese or Indian menus.
 There is also a range of local services including car hire, a pharmacy and post office.
-If you are looking for a supermarket you will find one.
+If you are looking for a supermarket you will find three (Tesco, Aldi and The Coop).
 If you want outdoor or skiing clothing or equipment, you will find plenty to choose from.
 And you will also find no shortage of shops appealing to passing tourists.
 For a quiet or lively night out, there are plenty of pubs to choose from.
-Café Mambo and RDs, both on the main street are the more lively pubs with music and deals throughout the week.
-For a quieter drink try the Winking Owl or MacKenzies.
-The Vault, Aviemore’s nightclub is located under the bank on the main street.
+Café Mambo and the bar in the Cairngorm Hotel, both on the main street near the Train Station, are the more lively pubs with music and deals throughout the week.
+For a quieter drink try the Winking Owl or The Old Bridge Inn.
+The Vault, Aviemore’s nightclub, is located under the bank on the main street.
 It is open Thursday through to Saturday and will allow you to dance the night away.

 The Cairngorm area is the ideal place for outdoor activities.
 Apart from the mountains themselves, there's also the Glenmore Forest Park to explore, watersports on Loch Morlich and Loch Insh, plus fishing, skiing, cycling and golf.
 Aviemore provides the perfect place to base an outdoor holiday providing snowboarding to kayaking, quad biking to clay pigeon shooting and a range of unbelievably beautiful walks almost everywhere you go.